Ajirola/LOAN-PREDICTION-PROJECT-/README.md

 - [Contact](#contact)

   ## 📌 Project Overview
-This project predicts **whether a loan application will be approved or not** based on applicant details such as age, income, employment, credit history, and loan details.
+A machine learning project to predicts **whether a loan application will be approved or not** based on applicant details such as age, income, employment, credit history, and loan details.
 It uses **Logistic Regression**, a statistical model, to make predictions.

 ## 📝 Description